schoeberl/tt06-chisel-template/README.md

 ## Chisel Projects

 1. Add your Chisel files to the `src` folder and below according the `sbt` conventions.
-2. Edit the [info.yaml](info.yaml) and update information about your project, paying special attention to the `source_files` and `top_module` properties.
-If you are upgrading an existing Tiny Tapeout project, check out our [online info.yaml migration tool](https://tinytapeout.github.io/tt-yaml-upgrade-tool/).
+2. Edit the [info.yaml](info.yaml) and update information about your project
 3. Edit [docs/info.md](docs/info.md) and add a description of your project.
 4. Optionally, add a testbench to the `test` folder.
 See [test/README.md](test/README.md) for more information.